ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 For non contracts, eviction means just removing from the state as it doesn't have any information at all but for contracts, there's storage, so eviction doesn't completely remove it from a state but it leaves a so-called stub which is essentially the commitment to the entire state of the contract before the eviction, and this stub, unfortunately has an effect that it does not completely remove it from the state so it has to still dangle there, but this stub is what allows us to restore it later on.

 Let's take an **example**, "if you had a multisig wallet with lots of tokens in it and then you've forgotten to pay the rent, the multisig is "gone" but you would still be able to use the recovery mechanism to rebuild the storage of this contract in another contract and simply use a special code to restore it from the stub - then the contract comes "back to life".
 You can also top up the rent and then keep using the contract or you can move the things elsewhere." <br/>
-The stub is expected to be a 32 byte hash which is a commitment to what the contract looked like before it was addicted.
+The stub is expected to be a 32 byte hash which is a commitment to what the contract looked like before it was evicted.

 *How is this different from stateless contracts?*

 The difference is that in stateless contracts we assume that when the contract is represented as a stub it’s still accessible by the normal operations.
 In this proposal, when the contract is in hibernation state (ie when it’s a stub) it’s not accessible by anything.
-It’s basically invisible to the EVM with the exception of this special opcode, which it’s restored to, and only that opcode can see that stub - nothing else can.
+It’s basically invisible to the Ethereum Virtual Machine\([EVM](https://github.com/ethereum/wiki/wiki/Ethereum-Virtual-Machine-(EVM)-Awesome-List)\) with the exception of this special opcode, which it’s restored to, and only that opcode can see that stub - nothing else can.

 *Is this the best solution?*